Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 Check the box to install it.

 .. note:: If it doesn't show up it might be due to cache.
-Run /install/upgrade.php to clear it.
+Run ``/install/upgrade.php`` to clear it.

 Connecting to the API with POSTMan
 -----------------------------------

-Using the API with POSTman is not strictly necessary but it's nice to get a feel on how the backend API works.
+Using the API with Postman is not strictly necessary but it's nice to get a feel on how the backend API works.

 Install POSTman or another tool to make API requests.
 Download it from here: